brianzhou139/BookShoot/README.md

 “If you only read the books that everyone else is reading, you can only think what everyone else is thinking.” ― Haruki Murakami

-With BookShoot a users can take photos of books that interests them and then instantly read reviews on it, recommendations for similar books and adding reviews.
+With BookShoot users can take photos of books that interests them and then instantly read reviews on it, recommendations for similar books and adding reviews.
 BookShoot makes use of on-device machine learning (google ML Kit ) for the recommendation system, it recommends books and authors as it learns the users preferences through user activity.
 Users can get book details  by following ways  :

 - taking book photos using the camera